 The Autism Arts program invites children, youth, and young adults who are on the autism spectrum to explore art mediums through self-expression.
 The program creates an opportunity for new friendships to develop and participants to take part in a positive recreational experience within the community.
 READ MORE

-The Ben James Autism Summer Camp is a recreation program for children and youth on the Autism Spectrum between the ages of 6-21 years.
-Each camper is supported with a 1:1 camper/counsellor ratio and activities are designed specifically with participants’ needs and interests in mind.
-Look for details on 2019 Camp in Spring 2019.
+The Ben James Autism Summer Camp is a recreation program for children, youth and young adults on the Autism Spectrum between the ages of 5-21+ years (this year we have opened select sessions for participants over 21 years of age: please inquire with Camp Director Caitlyn Temple at firstname.lastname@example.org for more information).
+Each camper is supported with a 1:1 camper/counsellor ratio and activities are designed specifically with campers’ needs and interests in mind.
 READ MORE